Skip to main content

 Distributed Renewables

 To facilitate our commitment to a clean energy future, PSE offers the Distributed Renewables program (sometimes referred to as Distributed Generation (DG) or Distributed Energy Resources (DERs)).
-Working with developers and our commercial customers to develop a cleaner more resilient power grid, we are meeting both our region’s needs and PSE’s renewable energy goals.
+Working with developers and our customers to develop a cleaner more resilient power grid, we are meeting both our region’s needs and PSE’s renewable energy goals.

 Current federal and state laws require the interconnection customer to be responsible for all costs related to interconnecting generation and energy storage (battery) systems to PSE's power grid.
 PSE has prepared an extensive technical requirements document (with examples) to assist the customer with navigating the complexities of interconnecting DERs and ensuring a modern state of the art grid that is safe and reliable for all customers.